ChapelR/harlowe-audio/docs/README.md

 [Try out the demo.](./demo/ ':ignore')

 HAL is an audio library for [Harlowe (v2.1.0 or higher)](https://twine2.neocities.org/) designed to give the format feature parity (or close to it) with [SugarCube's audio subsystem](http://www.motoslave.net/sugarcube/2/docs/#simpleaudio-api).
-HAL was designed from the ground up *specifically* for use with Harlowe, and is intended to be as easy to use as possible for novice programmers without compromising functionality.
+This library was designed from the ground up *specifically* for use with Harlowe, and is intended to be as easy to use as possible for novice programmers without compromising functionality.

 ## Features